w3c/scribejs/README.md

 ### Schema.org data in JSON-LD

-The generated minutes may contain schema.org metadata, encoded in JSON-LD as part of the page header.
-Various client-side scripts can make use of that.
+The generated minutes may contain schema.org metadata like URL, dates, participants, scribes, etc., encoded in JSON-LD as part of the page header.
+The metadata also includes the list of resolutions and actions, when applicable.
+Client-side scripts can make use of that data.

 ## Installation